The Hunt for Red October (film): Casting

 The filmmakers' first choice to portray Jack Ryan was Kevin Costner, who turned down the film in order to star in and direct Dances with Wolves.
 Harrison Ford was also approached to play Jack Ryan but turned it down; he would later replace Alec Baldwin as Ryan in Patriot Games.
 Baldwin was approached in December 1988, but was not told for what role.
 Klaus Maria Brandauer was cast as Soviet sub commander Marko Ramius but quit two weeks into filming due to a prior commitment.
 The producers faxed the script to Sean Connery, who at first declined because the script seemed implausible in portraying the Soviet Union as an ambitious naval power.
 He was missing the first page which set the story before Gorbachev's coming to power, when the events of the book would have seemed more plausible.
 He arrived in L.A. on a Friday and was supposed to start filming on Monday but he requested a day to rehearse.
-Principal photography began on April 3, 1989 with a $30 million budget.
-The Navy lent the film crew Houston, Enterprise, two frigates (Wadsworth and Reuben James), helicopters, and a dry-dock crew.
+Principal photography began on April 3, 1989, with a $30 million budget.
+The Navy lent the film crew the Houston, Enterprise, two frigates (Wadsworth and Reuben James), helicopters, and a dry-dock crew.

 Filmmaker John Milius revised some of the film's script, writing a few speeches for Sean Connery and all of his Russian dialogue.
 He was asked to rewrite the whole film but was only required to do the Russian sequences.
 Rather than choosing between the realism of Russian dialog with subtitles, or the audience-friendly use of English (with or without Russian accents), the filmmakers compromised with a deliberate conceit.
 The film begins with the actors speaking Russian with English subtitles.
 But in an early scene, actor Peter Firth casually switches in mid-sentence to speaking in English on the word "Armageddon", which is the same spoken word in both languages.
 After that point, all the Soviets' dialogue is communicated in English.
 Connery continued using his native Scottish accent for the rest of the motion picture.
 Only towards the climax of the film, at the beginning of the scene in which the Soviet and American submariners meet, do some of the actors speak in Russian again.